znields/search-queue/README.md

 ## Purpose

-Search Queue adds a queue to Google search!
+Search Queue is a queue for searching the web!
 This extension can queue up multiple searches and quickly make them.
 It was designed with market analysis in mind, however, it has many uses.
-In general, it's a great tool for anyone who has to make many successive Google searches and would like to speed up the process.
+In general, it's a great tool for anyone who has to make many successive searches and would like to speed up the process.

 ## Compatibility